-- Check out “Medicare For Dummies” (Wiley/AARP, September 2015) for comprehensive consumer information about Medicare.
+- “Medicare For Dummies 3nd edition” (Wiley/AARP, October 2017), has comprehensive consumer information about Medicare.

-- Learn how the Part D prescription drug program works.
+- AARP’s consumer guide to the Part D prescription drug program.

-- Social Security Administration: Go to its website or call 1-800-772-1213 for information on Medicare eligibility and enrollment, Part B premiums, Part D Extra Help or Medicare Savings Programs.
+- Social Security Administration: Call 1-800-772-1213 for help with Medicare eligibility and enrollment, Part B premiums, Part D Extra Help or Medicare Savings Programs.

-- Centers for Medicare & Medicaid Services: Go to its website or call 1-800-633-4227 for information on Medicare coverage and to compare Medicare options and plans.
+- Centers for Medicare & Medicaid Services: Call Medicare’s customer service line at 1-800-633-4227 for help on Medicare coverage issues and to compare Medicare options and plans.

-- State health insurance assistance program (SHIP): Trained counselors offer personal help on all Medicare and Medicaid issues for free.
-To find the main toll-free phone number of your SHIP office, visit the website and select your state.
+- State health insurance assistance program (SHIP): Trained counselors in every state offer personal help on all Medicare and Medicaid issues for free.
+To find the main toll-free phone number of your SHIP office, visit the website or call 1-800-677-1116.